 Yes, it's true!
 Many of our most beloved garden perennial flowers, including many of our Idaho native flowers, need winter freezes and thaws to germinate.
-These flowers do best when thrown outside in fall or early winter and lightly raked in to the soil surface.
-All of the flowers listed in our Snake River Seed Co-op Fall Planting Guide (check it out below!
-Nice work, Lori!) will benefit from being fall seeded:
+These flower seeds do best when thrown outside in fall or early winter and lightly raked in to the soil surface.
+All of the flowers listed in our Snake River Seed Co-op Fall Planting Guide will benefit from being fall seeded:

 Additionally, fall is a great time to seed cool-season veggies for late fall eating, and some will even feed you through the winter and into next spring if you do it right!
 Many of the same crops you'd plant early in the spring can be planted in the fall, and some, like cilantro, fennel, and spinach, actually do BETTER planted now because the weather isn't going from 60 to 90 overnight like it's known to do in the Intermountain West.
 Get the skinny on some of our favorite fall planted vegetables in the Fall Planting Guide above!